BritishPandaChick/disney-codes-challenge/rules.md

 2. I will code for 23 minutes each day during the challenge.

-3. I will update the log page so others can read my progress and see what I'm buiilding.
+3. I will update the log page so others can read my progress and see what I'm building.

 4. I will tweet my progress every day using the #DisneyCodesChallenge hash tag.